Prager University Five-Minute Video Courses

 Dennis Prager is best known as a nationally syndicated radio host and columnist, but he is also a Jew who teaches the Torah.
 His views are conservative and supportive of Judeo-Christian values.
 Prager is well-known for his intelligent conversations with some of the most knowledgeable people in the world on a wide range of topics.
 A comment Prager often makes on his radio show is that he is seeking clarity rather than agreement.
 Consequently, his discussions with guests often help his listeners understand the worldviews behind ideas and positions.
 Prager’s desire for clarity regarding the beliefs that underlie particular views or ideas carries over into Prager University.

-Prager University offers almost 200 free five-minute, video “courses” on vitally important topics.
+Prager University offers hundreds of free five-minute, video “courses” on vitally important topics.
 Prager University does not offer degrees or course credits that transfer elsewhere.
-Although designed primarily for an adult audience, many of the courses would be great to use with teens.
-Courses can be accessed under the topics: economics, history, life studies, political science, religion/philosophy, foreign affairs, environmental science, and race relations.
+Although designed primarily for an adult audience, many of the courses are great to use with teens.
+Courses can be accessed under the topics: economics, history, life lessons, political science, education, religion, race, American values, environment, and free speech.

 Some courses, especially those under “Life Studies,” might not fit into your curriculum, but are well worth watching anyway.
 For example, Prager’s brilliant course, “Why Be Happy?” explains why Prager views happiness as a moral obligation rather than a selfish pursuit.